 Large-scale production of palm oil can entail serious risks for both people and the environment, such as deforestation and decreased biodiversity.
 The criterium contributes to an improved traceability and more sustainable cultivation of oil palm.

 - Cosmetic products

-- Council Regulation (EC) nr 834/207 on organic production and labelling of organic products and repealing
+2. Is produced in compliance with Regulation (EU) nr 2018/848 on organic production and labelling of organic products.

 The supplier shall, upon request, be able to present any of for example the following: